RJSD3V/mugi/README.md

-# Mugi - The Cutest Bittorrent Client.
+# Mugi - Your Swift, Lightweight and agile torrent client